wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-administrative-roles-microsoft-365/includes/4-assign-admin-roles-to-users.md

 Azure Active Directory PowerShell for Graph (Azure AD PowerShell) is the module IT Pros commonly use to manage their Azure Active Directory, including admin role assignments and maintenance.
 You should install the AzuerAD module and then connect to it.

-There's two pieces of data that are required to assign an admin role to a user:<br>
+There's two pieces of data that are required to assign an admin role to a user:

  -  The object ID of the user.
  -  The object ID of the role.